 Choosing a camera is the first step on your way to making videos that you can share on Vimeo.
-There are a lot of options to choose from including camcorders, simple point and shoot cameras, and nowadays cellphones with built in video cameras.
+There are a lot of options to choose from including camcorders, simple point, and shoot cameras, and nowadays cellphones with built-in video cameras.
 Where do you even start?
-Check out the video below for a quick run down of your various movie making options.
+Check out the video below for a quick rundown of your various movie making options.

 Let’s review the main differences between cellphones and camcorders video shooting capabilities.

-•Portability, you can’t beat being able to put a camera in your pocket that’s all built into a device that you’ll probably carry around with you most of the time.
+You can’t beat being able to put a camera in your pocket that’s all built into a device that you’ll probably carry around with you most of the time.
 Cellphones are ubiquitous in our daily lives which means you won’t end up kicking yourself since you forgot to bring your camera on that night out on the town or whatever random adventure life might throw your way.

 Cellphones have smaller, less sophisticated camera light sensors than camcorders or other dedicated cameras.
 That results in an image with less quality.
 You might not notice a big difference if you’re shooting outdoors in really bright settings, but indoors or at night those differences really start to show.

-•Zoom, some cellphone cameras have what’s called digital zoom, but all it’s really doing is cropping the image which will just end up look grainy and pixelated as you zoom in.
+Some cellphone cameras have what’s called digital zoom, but all it’s really doing is cropping the image which will just end up look grainy and pixelated as you zoom in.
 Most camcorders have optical zoom which allows you to zoom in and get a close and clear image of an object even if you’re far away from it.

-•Sound, the microphone built into a cellphone will be somewhat adequate for picking up accompanying audio for your video, but if you want it to sound crisper, cleaner, and just plain better overall, then the dedicated microphone on a camcorder wins hands down.
+The microphone built into a cellphone will be somewhat adequate for picking up accompanying audio for your video, but if you want it to sound crisper, cleaner, and just plain better overall, then the dedicated microphone on a camcorder wins hands down.

-•Controls, camcorders come with manual features that give you more control over how your video will look.
+Camcorders come with manual features that give you more control over how your video will look.
 For example, focus.
 Being able to change how your camera is focusing images can really help give your videos the look and feel that you want.
 Additionally, the zoom manual control will help you get a nice smooth zoom in or out.
 Don’t forget that big red record button for capturing those great moments!

 The right camera for you is the one that allows you to make the videos you want by giving you the tools and controls you need!

-Move on to Shooting Basics
+Move on to Shooting basics